 The two lakes are glacial and have the classic blue color that radiates on a sunny day.
 They don’t require any hiking to get to and therefore are very popular for stand-up paddleboarders, canoers, and kayakers!

 Even if you’re not staying at the campground, a public parking lot provides access to hiking trails around the lake and a classic Banff hike up to Chephren Lake (detailed next).

 - Distance from Lake Louise Village: 58.2 km

 - Distance from Jasper: 173 km

-Chephren Lake sits at the base of Mount Chephren and requires a short hike to get to, but it’s so worth it!
-Since you have to hike 7.7 km and 241 meters not many people venture out to it, meaning it is super quiet.
-Once you arrive at the lake you’ll be met with yet another picture-perfect glacial lake.
+Chephren Lake sits at the base of Mount Chephren and requires a short hike to get to from the Waterfowl Lakes campground, but it’s so worth it!
+Since you have to hike 7.7 km and 241 meters gain, not many people venture out to it, meaning it is super quiet.
+Once you arrive at the lake, you’ll be met with yet another picture-perfect glacial lake.
 I would allow at least a 2 hour stop to be able to do this hike and actually enjoy Chephren Lake.